zaufi/pytest-matcher/doc/getting-started.rst

 .. program:: pytest-matcher

-Install the package in the variant you want:
+Install the package using the variant you want:

 .. code-block:: console

     $ pip install pytest-matcher

-or with ``diff`` mode highlighted with ``Pygments``:
+or with ``diff`` mode highlighted via ``Pygments``:

 .. code-block:: console

     $ pip install pytest-matcher[pygments]

-The plugin provides :py:data:`expected_out` and :py:data:`expected_err` named fixture functions.
+The plugin provides the fixtures :py:data:`expected_out` and :py:data:`expected_err`.
-The usage is trivial as the following:
+Usage is straightforward as shown below:

 .. literalinclude:: ../test/test_foo.py
     :language: python
     :pyobject: test_foo

-If you run :command:`pytest` now, it'll skip the test due to a missed output expectations file:
+If you run :command:`pytest` now, the test will be skipped because the expectation file is missing:

 .. code-block:: console
     :emphasize-lines: 5,6